Ōkuninushi: The White Hare of Inaba

-Ōkuninushi (as Ōnamuji) first appears in the Kojiki in the famous tale of the Hare of Inaba. Ōnamuji's elder brothers, collectively known as the yasokami (八十神 'eighty deities', 'eighty' probably being an expression meaning 'many'), were all suitors seeking the hand of Yagamihime (八上比売) of the land of Inaba in marriage.
+Ōkuninushi (as Ōnamuji) first appears in the Kojiki in the famous tale of The White Hare of Inaba. Ōnamuji's elder brothers, collectively known as the yasokami (八十神 'eighty deities', 'eighty' probably being an expression meaning 'many'), were all suitors seeking the hand of Yagamihime (八上比売) of the land of Inaba in marriage.
 As they were travelling together from their home country of Izumo to Inaba to court her, the brothers encounter a rabbit, flayed and raw-skinned, lying in agony upon the Cape of Keta (気多前 Keta no saki, identified with Hakuto Coast in Tottori Prefecture). Ōnamuji's brothers, as a prank, instructed the hare to wash itself in the briny sea and then blow itself dry in the wind, but this only made the hare's pain worse.

 Ōnamuji, acting as his brothers' bag-carrier, then finds the hare.
 Upon being asked what happened, the hare explains that it came from the island of Oki across the sea and tricked a number of wani (和邇, the term may mean either 'shark' or 'crocodile') into forming a bridge for it to cross.
 But before the hare had completely gotten ashore to safety, it gloated about having tricked them; in retaliation, the last wani in line then grabbed it and tore off its fur. Ōnamuji then advised the hare to wash itself in fresh water and then roll in the pollen of cattail grass.
 Upon doing so, the hare recovered from its injuries.
 In gratitude, it predicts that Ōnamuji will be the one to win the princess.

 This rabbit said to Ōnamuji-no-Kami:

 "These eighty deities will certainly never gain Yagamihime.
 Although you carry their bags, you shall gain her."

 At this time Yagamihime replied to the eighty deities:

 "I will not accept your offers.
 I will wed Ōnamuji-no-Kami."